Black-Box Identity Testing of Noncommutative Rational Formulas in Deterministic Quasipolynomial Time: Introduction

 \subsection{Proof Idea}

-The main idea of our proof is to construct a hitting set for rational formulas of every inversion height inductively.
+The main idea is to construct a hitting set for rational formulas of every inversion height inductively.
 Our goal is now to construct a hitting set for rational formulas of inversion height $\theta$ given a hitting set for formulas of height $\theta - 1$.
-To design a black-box RIT algorithm for rational formulas of size at most $s$ as it suffices to construct a hitting set for rational formulas of inversion height at most $O(\log s)$, we can stop the induction at that stage.
-As we have already defined, a noncommutative rational formula is nonzero in the free skew field if there exists a nonzero matrix substitution.
-However, the difficulty is that unlike a noncommutative polynomial, a rational formula may be undefined for a matrix substitution.
-It happens if there is an inverse on top of a subformula evaluated to a singular matrix.
-Informally speaking, it is somewhat easier to maintain that subformulas evaluate to nonzero matrices, but it is much harder to maintain that they evaluate to \emph{non-singular} matrices.
-Therefore, a rational formula of height $\theta$ may not even be defined on any of the matrix tuple in the hitting set of formulas of height $\theta - 1$.
+To design a black-box RIT algorithm for rational formulas of size at most $s$, it suffices to construct a hitting set for rational formulas of inversion height at most $O(\log s)$, we can stop the induction at that stage.

+As already mentioned, a noncommutative rational formula is nonzero in the free skew field if it evaluates to nonzero for some matrix substitution.
+However, the difficulty is that a rational formula may be undefined for a matrix substitution.
+For instance, this will happen if there is an inversion gate to which the input subformula evaluated to a singular matrix.
+Informally speaking, it is somewhat easier to maintain that nonzero subformulas evaluate to nonzero matrices, but it is much harder to ensure that they evaluate to \emph{non-singular} matrices.
+Therefore, a rational formula of inversion height $\theta$ may not even be defined on any matrix tuple in the hitting set of rational formulas of inversion height $\theta - 1$.

-One of the possible ways to tackle this problem is to evaluate rational formulas on some division algebra elements.
-Finite dimensional division algebras are associative algebras where every nonzero elements are invertible.
-This idea of embedding inside a division algebra is proved to be very useful for us.
-Let us formally define the notion of hitting set for rational formulas (of any arbitrary inversion height) inside a division algebra.
+One way to handle this difficulty is to evaluate rational formulas on elements of a division algebra.
+Finite dimensional division algebras are associative algebras in which every nonzero elements are invertible.

+This idea of embedding inside a division algebra proves to be very useful.
+We formally define the notion of hitting set for rational formulas (of any arbitrary inversion height) inside a division algebra.

-\begin{definition}[Division algebra hitting set] For a class of rational formulas, a division algebra hitting set is a hitting set over some division algebra where every point in the hitting set is a division algebra tuple. \end{definition}
+\begin{definition}[Division algebra hitting set] For a class of $n$-variate rational formulas, a \emph{division algebra hitting set} is a hitting set for that class of formulas that is contained in $D^n$ for some finite-dimensional division algebra $D$. \end{definition}